 Hei & Guten Tag!

 Destination The World is a blog about travel adventures to places near and far away.
-With this blog we hope to inspire you to travel independent, sometimes off the beaten track and to explore new places and cultures.
+With this blog, we hope to inspire you to travel independently, sometimes off the beaten track and to explore new places and cultures.

 We are Matthias and Kent, a German and a Norwegian living in Berlin, hoping to inspire you to travel the world.
 On side of full-time jobs, we travel whenever we can.
 Altogether we have visited 60-something countries so far.
 We travel independent, mostly budget-friendly and sometimes off the beaten track.

 How do we travel?

 Travelling can be a year-long journey around the world, several months on the road or just a short weekend trip to a new city.
 It can be to places you never heard of before, to explore your own country, or even see new parts of your own city or region.

-Our travels are independent and mostly budget-friendly.
+Our travels are independent and most budget-friendly.
 We didn’t leave our jobs to travel the world indefinitely.
 We travel when we can and when we can afford it.
 We went backpacking in India for a month and visited beautiful temples in Laos.
-We travelled independent in Iran and always love to find new places in Eastern Europe.
+We travelled independently in Iran and always love to find new places in Eastern Europe.
 We travelled around Andalucia to find the best tapas.
 A winter journey with the Trans-Siberian-Railway through Russia was on our bucket list for a very long time and is now ticked off!
-The sunrises in front of Taj Mahal or Angkor Wat were also highlights from some of our trips to Asia.
-Also we have a love for castles and palaces.
+The sunrises in front of the Taj Mahal or Angkor Wat were also highlights from some of our trips to Asia.
+Also, we have a love for castles and palaces.
 And when we get the chance to visit a new castle, we are totally in for it.
 And there are a lot of castles and palaces in Europe to visit.